-In Reviewing "Total Expenses" in detail you notice that these expenses were \$29.1 million in Fiscal Year 2022 compared to \$28.1 million in Fiscal Year 2021.
-Personnel costs saw a decrease of \$.236 million in the current year or 2.0%, partially due to retirements during the year.
-Administrative & Office had an increase of \$.262 million as a result of increased health benefits costs during the year.
-Operations and Maintenance had a decrease of \$.282 million due from a decrease in utilities and supplies.
-Contractual services of the Authority saw an increase of \$.632 million from previous year in which \$.272 million is due from the increase in rates charged by the Authority's outside water supplier and \$.359 million is due from the increased amount the Authority paid for the treatment of their waste water.
-Lastly, the Authority had as Loss on Disposition of Assets of \$.508 million in the current fiscal year.
+Further reviewing "Total Expenses" in detail you notice that these expenses were \$29.1 million in Fiscal Year 2022 compared to \$28.1 million in Fiscal Year 2021.
+In comparing Fiscal Year 2022 vs. Fiscal Year 2021, Personnel costs saw a decrease of \$.236 million or 2.0%, partially due to retirements during Fiscal Year 2022.
+Administrative & Office had an increase of \$.261 million because of increased health benefits costs during Fiscal Year 2022.
+Operations and Maintenance had a decrease in Fiscal Year 2022 of \$.282 million due to a decrease in utilities and supplies.
+Contractual services of the Authority saw an increase of \$.632 million from Fiscal Year 2021 to Fiscal Year 2022 which \$.272 million is due to the increase in rates charged by the Authority's outside water supplier and \$.359 million is due to the increased amount the Authority paid for the treatment of their wastewater.
+Lastly, the Authority had a Loss on Disposition of Assets of \$.508 million in Fiscal Year 2022.